DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 ```

 In a bit we will set this to the [text object](https://docs.unity3d.com/ScriptReference/UIElements.TextElement.html) we created.\
-Now we need to change this text to display our health. the way we will do this is accessing the ["text"](https://docs.unity3d.com/ScriptReference/UIElements.TextElement-text.html) property of the text object.
+Now we need to change this text to display our health.
+The way we will do this is accessing the ["text"](https://docs.unity3d.com/ScriptReference/UIElements.TextElement-text.html) property of the text object.
 That will look like :

 ```csharp
 healthText.text = "This text here";